-Mr. Gillespie stated that he would prefer that the candidates possess the current general manager's ability to relate to almost anyone on his/her level, and also be able to explain how decisions are made related to the system as a whole.
-He also is outgoing and able to speak to the community about services that LTD offers.
+Mr. Gillespie stated that he would candidates to possess the current general manager's ability to relate to almost anyone on his/her level, and also be able to explain how decisions are made related to the system as a whole.
+He also is outgoing and able to speak to the community about services LTD offers.